QuanTomBit/MasteringC/README.md

 An isolated semicolon is called the _null statement_. \
 The ternary operator `? :` is used as follws: (condition) ? result_if_true : result_if_false \
+The `break` statement causes the innermost loop or `switch` to be exited immediately. \
+The `continue` statement causes the next iteration of a loop to begin. \
+Using a label defined by the user, execution can jump to a different point in the program by using `goto`. \

 ---